|Teaching method||Contact hours|

 - a report on one of the performed practical experiments, written in teams of 2 students, is assessed for clarity of writing, report structure / line of argumentation, critical reflection on research performed (discussion), and data handling and presentation in figures (20%);

-- An oral presentation of the reported findings is judged for verbal presentation and use of appropriate terminology, structure of the presentation and layout of slides, and interaction with the public (5%);
+- an oral presentation of the reported findings is judged for verbal presentation and use of appropriate terminology, structure of the presentation and layout of slides, and interaction with the public (10%).

 A syllabus will be provided at the first day of the course.
-Blackboard pages contain lecture slides, test questions and student reports on the conducted experiments.
+The Brightspace course site contains lecture slides, test questions and student reports on the conducted experiments.

 |Restricted Optional for:||WUBNT||BSc Minor Bionanotechnology||2AF|